ichard26/ichard26.github.io/content/privacy.md

 information and does not use persistent identifiers such as cookies or browser fingerprints.

-Plausible and any other self-hosted APIs or services are hosted on a DigitalOcean VPS, with nginx access logs enabled.
+Plausible and any other self-hosted APIs or services are hosted on an European Netcup VPS, with nginx access logs enabled.

 ## Cookies & localStorage